 Ailsa has been involved in Edinburgh city marketing for 10 years managing the development & implementation of the city brand then working for Marketing Edinburgh to promote the city globally.
 She’s been managing the Connected Capital Programme aimed at improving connectivity in the city through broadband vouchers indoor wifi and the launch of the city centre’s outdoor wifi.
 She now works with council colleagues and external partners to help them better exploit technology to deliver their ambitious targets.

 Sally is the Digital Innovation Manager for the City of Edinburgh Council, a role including emerging technologies, and innovation activities across the Council and digital developments.
 She was previously the Council's Web Manager and developed a number of award winning websites including the Council's primary site.
-Sally has a lead role in the Council's open data programme, running our portal and encouraging data publication.
-Sally also has experience of running her own hacks and challenge events.
+Tammy has a lead role in the Council's open data programme, running our portal and encouraging data publication.
+She also has experience of running hacks and challenge events.

-Founder of Edinburgh-based business consultancy Telaco, Saltire Fellow in Entrepreneurship.
-An entrepreneurial leader with a focus on strategy, technology and communications.
+Jamie is the founder of Edinburgh-based business consultancy Telaco, as well as a Saltire Fellow in Entrepreneurship.
+He is an an entrepreneurial leader with a focus on strategy, technology and communications.

 Ewan is the principal data scientist at Skyscanner.
 He trained as a physicist, and grew into a data scientist by learning about business and teaching himself code.